Nairne Stewart Sandeman: Early life and career

 He was born in Perthshire in 1876, the son of Col. Frank Stewart Sandeman of Stanley, Perthshire, and Laura Condie; he was educated Trinity College, Glenalmond and married Evelyn F. J. Bell.
 His eldest sister, Laura, became a doctor and also stood as a Conservative Party candidate.
 Lawyer Condie Sandeman was his elder brother.

 After completing his education Sandeman worked for four years at the North British Mercantile Insurance Company in Edinburgh.

 From there he went on to work for Frank Steward Sandeman and Sons Ltd, a company specialising in the spinning of jute and cotton.
 It was an association he had for the remainder of his business career.

 He is recorded in 1928 as a director of British Talking Pictures Limited as well as Dawnay Day and Co.
 Ltd.

 In the 1929 King's Birthday Honours, he was made a baronet, of Kenlygreen, St Andrews, Fife.

 Political career

 Sandeman surprised many when he took the seat of Middleton and Prestwich at the 1923 General Election.
 He defeated the incumbent, Sir W. R. D. Adkins K.C., who had held the seat since 1918.
 Sandeman described his approach to the election as one of being a "red hot Protectionist".

 He was opposed to the Government of India Act and as a member of the India Defence League is recorded as having supported an amendment calling for the rejection of the act.
+During the Spanish Civil War, Sandeman was a strong supporter of General Franco and the fascists, serving on the Friends of National Spain committee.